Skip to Main Content

 2. Cite the book/journal in the label/legend and add the full reference to your reference list:

-Figure 1: Circulation (3)
+Figure 1: Circulation of blood through the heart (3)

 (This example is Vancouver referencing style - remember to add the full reference to your Reference List)